technomancy/leiningen/doc/PLUGINS.md

 Often more complicated tasks get divided up into subtasks.
 Placing `:subtasks` metadata on a task defn which contains a vector of subtask vars will allow `lein help $TASK_CONTAINING_SUBTASKS` to list them.
+This list of subtasks will show the first line of the docstring for each subtask.
+The full help for a subtask can be viewed via `lein help $TASK_CONTAINING_SUBTASKS $SUBTASK`.

 ## Code Evaluation